ndd21/PHYS281/docs/demo-terminal.md

     notes.pdf
     ```

-    To also list the attributes (e.g., accessibility, creator, file size, date of last change) of
+    To also list the attributes (e.g., accessibility, file creator, file size, date of last change)
-    files and directories use the `-l` flag, e.g.,:
+    of files and directories use the `-l` flag, e.g.,:

     ```
     $ ls -l